hannahburkhardt/predicting_ddis_with_esp/README.md

 The corresponding data can be found on zenodo at [TBD]

-Please also see the companion repository at https://github.com/hannahburkhardt/decagon, which contains the code necessary to run out implementation of the [Decagon algorithm](https://doi.org/10.1093/bioinformatics/bty294).
+Please also see the companion repository at https://github.com/hannahburkhardt/decagon, which contains the code necessary to run our implementation of the [Decagon algorithm](https://doi.org/10.1093/bioinformatics/bty294).

 ## Usage